 Find out more about how volunteering works

-A volunteer’s role is important for you and also the organisation.
-You will not only gain experience, skills and utilise your own knowledge, but gain a sense of self worth, build confidence and show commitment which will assist you in securing a new job.
-Likewise volunteering might help individuals who have felt socially excluded to rebuild a foothold in the community they live in
+A volunteer’s role is important for you and the organisation.
+You will gain experience, skills and utilise your own knowledge.
+You will gain a sense of self worth, build confidence and show commitment which will assist you in securing a new job.
+Volunteering might help individuals who have felt socially excluded to rebuild a foothold in the community they live in

 Every volunteer role will have a specific role description and we will ensure that, with the help of a supervisor and training, you will understand what is expected of you.

 Each volunteer will be assigned to a supervisor who will be responsible for training, safety, welfare and support.

 Your skills and experience should be applicable to the role that is available.

 Suitable training will be organised in order to reduce the risks to yourself and the Council and to ensure that you gain the necessary skills to be able to carry out the role,.
 You will be given clear instructions and training on safe practice when using specialised equipment.

 A volunteer isn’t a member of staff and therefore not legally obliged to volunteer at designated times.
 You will agree at the outset what time you are willing to give to the Council but in order to run a project/service ideally you would be expected to attend at the agreed times for your volunteering role.